Atharva-stack20/Java/README.md

   &ensp; In this chapter, I have covered: <br>
     &emsp; 1.
 Precedence of operators and how their priority affects the solution. <br>
     &emsp; 2.
 How Associativity works.<br>
     &emsp; 3.
-How to perform increment and decrement.
+How to perform increment and decrement. <br>

+Chapter 3 is all about "Strings" - https://github.com/Atharva-stack20/Java/tree/main/Chapter3 <br>
+  &ensp; In this chapter, I have covered: <br>
+    &emsp; 1.
+Ways to define string and its syntax. <br>
+    &emsp; 2.
+Different methods on string. <br>
+    &emsp; 3.
+Different Escape sequence. <br>